gonzalo-fuente/Technical_Documentation_Page/README.md

 # Technical_Documentation_Page
-Fully responsive Tribute page (freeCodeCamp fourth exercise)
+Fully responsive Technical documentation page (freeCodeCamp fourth exercise)

 Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.